charliecalvert/CloudNotes/Assignments/OnlinePresence.md

 - Test Message @2014-Prog282-LastName #Prog282

 *If the message you see in Evernote has **#Prog282** in the title, then you may have forgotten to first create the tag in Evernote before sending the message.
 More information is found in the [Evernote documentation][2].*

+Also create a note in Microsoft One Note, which is part of OneDrive.
+Share it with me, just as you did your OneDrive document.

 Don't forget, if you have trouble, join the discussion group and ask for help!
 Don't spin your wheels!